datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 a) Mostly on the Chromebook
 B) Mostly on Google Drive or Dropbox
 c) Mostly on an external hard drive
-c) Mostly on your local computer
+d) Mostly on your local computer

 {/quiz}